akvorado/akvorado/console/data/docs/02-configuration.md

 As alternative to the internal BMP, an connection to an existing [bio-rd RIS](https://github.com/bio-routing/bio-rd/tree/master/cmd/ris) instance may be used.
+It accepts the following keys:

-It accepts a single key, `ris-instances` which is a list of instances.
+- `ris-instances` is a list of instances
+- `timeout` tells how much time to wait to get an answer from a RIS instance

 Each instance accepts the following keys:

 - `grpc-addr` is the address and port of a RIS instance